 Since we began offering online courses in 2010, revenues derived from audio-video program services that may be subject to the Audio-Video Program Measures were less than 1.5% of our net revenue.
 In the course of offering online tutoring services, we transmit our audio-video educational courses and programs through the Internet only to enrolled course participants, not to the general public.
 The limited scope of our audience distinguishes us from general online audio-video broadcasting companies, such as companies operating user-generated content websites.
 In addition, we do not provide audio-video program uploading and transmission services.
 As a result, we believe that we are not subject to the Internet Audio-Video Program Measures.
-However, there is no further official or publicly available interpretation of these definitions, especially the scope of "Internet audio-video program service."
-If the governmental authorities determine that our provision of online tutoring services falls within the Internet Audio-Video Program Measures, we may not be able to obtain the License for Disseminating Audio-Video Programs through Information Network.
+However, there is no further official or publicly available interpretation of these definitions, especially the scope of "Internet audio-video Program Measures, we may not be able to obtain the License for Disseminating Audio-Video Programs through Information Network.
 If this occurs, we may become subject to significant penalties, fines, legal sanctions or an order to suspend our use of audio-video content.